-When ever I have spoken to friends about Kautilya (K) or his master piece Arthashastra (A), they looked at me sheepishly, as if saying, why I wanted to talk about that smarty, teacher of unethical practices and advocate of the theory that the end justifies the means.
-Both K (known as Chanakya(C)) and his masterpiece are misunderstood.
-He is compared to Machiavellain.
-He laid great emphasis in the welfare of the people.
-As a teacher of practical statecraft, he advocated unethical methods to pursue national interests.
-It was the victory of Dharama over Adharama.
+Whenever I speak to friends about Kautilya or his master piece Arthashastra, they look at me sheepishly, as if asking why I wanted to talk about that smart teacher of unethical practices and who said the end justifies the means.
+Both Kautilya and his masterpiece widely are misunderstood.
+He is often compared to Machiavellain.
+Actually he laid great emphasis on the welfare of the people.
+However, as a teacher of practical statecraft he advocated unethical methods to pursue national interests.
+It was the victory of Dharma over Adharma.
 Do not read his thoughts with an India centric perspective.
-The teachings of the great preceptor of statecraft have global applications.
+The teachings of this great preceptor of statecraft have global applications.

 This article was compiled in August 2001 and edited in April 2017.
-This essay is based on inputs from Kautilya, the Arthashashtra by Shri L N Rangarajan and The History & Culture of Indian People by the Bhartiya Vidya Bhavan.
+This essay is based on inputs from Kautilya, the Arthashashtra by Shri L N Rangarajan and The History & Culture of Indian People published by the Bhartiya Vidya Bhavan.
 This piece takes individual and important verses from the Arthashashtra and related it to contemporary events with a small commentary.

 The material well being of human beings is closely linked to it.
-The government plays an important role in helping its inhabitants to generate wealth.
-The aim of pursuing successful economic policies is to increase the revenues of the state and its people.
-A depleted treasury cannot serve its citizens but a full treasury if achieved by high taxes does not serve any purpose either.
-This assumes two things – maintenance of law & order and administrative machinery.
-Thus A, attaches importance to economics, dandaniti (use of a rod to maintain law & order) and the welfare of people (success of administrative system).
+The government plays an important role in helping it's citizens generate wealth.
+The aim of pursuing successful economic policies is to increase the revenues of the state and people.
+A depleted treasury cannot serve its citizens but a full treasury, if achieved by high taxes does not serve any purpose either.
+This assumes two things, maintenance of law and order and administrative machinery.
+Thus Artha attaches importance to economics, dandaniti (the art of using punishment to maintain law and order), and the welfare of people (success of administrative system).

-A is thus, the art of governance in its widest sense.
-The subjects covered include administration, law & order, taxation, revenue, foreign policy, defence, war.
-K was not the originator of the science.
+Artha is thus in its widest sense, the art of governance.
+The subjects covered in this compilation include administration, law and order, taxation, revenue, foreign policy, defense, and war.
+Kautilya was not the originator of the science.
 He acknowledges that it is based on similar treatise of the past.
-There are believed to be thirteen individual teachers of A before K.
+There are believed to be thirteen individual teachers of Artha before Kautilya.

-Who was Kautilya?
 His name was Vishnugupta.
-He is believed to be from Kerala or a North Indian who was born & educated in the university town of Taxila.
-A knowledgeable person he landed up in the court of the Magadha (in Bihar) king Dhana-Nanda to display his knowledge.
-Humiliated by the King, he vowed not to tie his forelock knot again until he had destroyed the Nanda dynasty.
-While searching for a person who would help him achieve his objective, he came across Chandragupta, took to him to Takshila and gave him education fit for a future king.
-Whether K existed in 320 BC or 150 ad in no way undermines the greatness of his thoughts and writings.
+He is believed to be from Kerala or a North Indian who was born and educated in the university town of Taxila.
+Being a knowledgeable person, he landed up in the court of the Magadha king, (in Bihar) Dhana-Nanda, to display his knowledge.
+Humiliated by the King, he vowed not to tie his forelock knot again, until he had destroyed the Nanda dynasty.
+While searching for a person who could help him achieve his objective he met Chandragupta.
+Chanakya took to him to Takshila and gave him education fit for a future king.
+Whether Kautilya existed in 320 B.C. or 150 A.D., in no way undermines the greatness of his thoughts and writings.

-Strategy - They started attacking the Nanda Empire but failed.
-According to tradition they understood the reasons for their failure when they heard a women scold her child “You will burn your fingers by eating the chapatti from its center just like Chandragupta (CG) who is invading kingdoms in the hinterland rather than from the frontiers”.
-K overhead this and immediately changed tactics, began to attack from the frontiers.
-What CG was doing earlier was to try and capture the interior areas.
-After capturing one area he would go for another but would face a revolt in the area previously captured.
-So when you capture, go step by step, take the outer areas first, establish physical control, that way your opponents have to keep on moving inland, keep up the pressure and they have to succumb.
+Strategy - Chandragupta Maurya attacked the Nanda empire but failed.
+According to tradition they understood the reason for their failure when they heard a women scold her child, “You will burn your fingers by eating the chapatti from its center just like Chandragupta who is invading kingdoms in the hinterland rather than from the frontiers”.

-You cannot stand in the center and win a war.
-Remember the fate of Abhimanyu, he entered the Chakravuyaha, got right in the centre, and could not withstand the attack from all sides.
-K and CGupta changed their strategy and began attacking from the frontiers till they converged on Pataliputra, defeated the Nanda king and installed CG as king.
+Kautilya overhead this and immediately changed tactics, he began to attack from the frontiers.
+Earlier, Chandragupta tried to capture the interior areas.
+After capturing one area, he would move forward, but would face a revolt in the area previously captured.
+So, when you capture, go step by step, take the outer areas first, establish physical control, that way your opponents have to keep on moving inland, keep up the pressure and they could succumb.
+One cannot stand in the center and win a war.
+Remember the fate of Abhimanyu!
+He entered the Chakravuyaha, got right in the centre, and could not withstand the attack from all sides.
+Kautilya and Chandragupta changed their strategy and began attacking from the frontiers till they converged on Pataliputra, defeated the Nanda king and installed Chandragupta as king.

 Arthashastra broadly covers fourteen areas.